 - Black– Most difficult trails with extremely steep and uneven paths and large rocks and obstacles

 Be sure not to miss the Kettlefoot Fire Lookout Tower.
-Registered by the National Park Service on the national register of historic places, the view from the fire tower is well worth the climb.
-According to their Facebook page,
+The view from the fire tower is well worth the climb!

 The nearby town of Mountain City, while small, offers some quaint lodging options.
 If you are willing to drive a bit longer, lodging can be found on nearby Watauga lake as well.

-Watauga Lake front or Doe Mountain creekside cabins with boat and pontoon rentals available.
+- High Country Mountain Lake Rentals– Watauga Lake front or Doe Mountain creek-side cabins with boat and pontoon rentals are available.
 Do a little fishing and relaxing in between the trail days.

-Historic civil war era mansion located on the outskirts of Mountain City, TN offering countryside scenery and a made from scratch breakfast
+- Prospect Hill B&B– Just 4 minutes from DMRA, this historic civil war era mansion is located on the outskirts of Mountain City, TN offering countryside scenery and a made from scratch breakfast

 Camping near Doe Mountain Recreation Area